AndresFernandezBuron/AndresFernandezBuron/README.md

 **Andres Fernandez Buron**,

-a passionate developer from Spain.
+a developer from Spain.

 <br>

-Totalitariam covid policies have brought many changes to my life.
-I am looking for a remote job in Spanish, because I need to leave the basque country and away from any state institution.
+Totalitarian covid policies have brought many changes to my life.

+I'm <u>looking for a remote job in Spanish</u>, because I need to leave the basque country and and cause I want to stay away from any state institution.

+If you help me, I won't forget it.

 <br>